wjr-z/-/README.md

 And it won't search files with the suffix ".jpg" ".png" ".gif" ".mp4" ".exe" ".zip" ".dll" ".db"

+And it won't search the name of files beacuse I'm so tired that I forget to write this function.

 ### About the futrue

 I spend one day writing this ugly code with few functions.